 Fluentd ships any logs from systemd journal and /var/log/containers/ to Elasticsearch.

-By default, at 85% Elasticsearch stops allocating new data to the node, at 90% Elasticsearch attempts to relocate existing shards from that node to other nodes if possible.
-But if no nodes have free capacity below 85%, Elasticsearch effectively rejects creating new indices and becomes RED.
+By default, when storage capacity is 85% full, Elasticsearch stops allocating new data to the node.
+At 90%, Elasticsearch attempts to relocate existing shards from that node to other nodes if possible.
+But if no nodes have a free capacity below 85%, Elasticsearch effectively rejects creating new indices and becomes RED.

 These low and high watermark values are Elasticsearch defaults in the current release.
-You can modify these values, but you also must apply any modifications to the alerts also.
-The alerts are based on these defaults.
+You can modify these default values.
+Although the alerts use the same default values, you cannot change these values in the alerts.